udexon/udexon.github.io/dmeta/redirect.md

 - a.
 Use a URL shorterner service (e.g. http://bit.do) to make a short URL http://bit.do/dmeta
 - b.
 Redirect bit.do/dmeta to YOUR github.io page.
 (Now every GitHub user is entitled to one website, without backend server code.)
 - c.
-Redirect your github.io page to your NGROK tunnel.
+Redirect your github.io page to your NGROK tunnel — you need this because your mobile phone or desktop computer is by default hidden from the external Internet.

 Figure 1 shows http://bit.do/dmeta is entered in the address bar of the web browser.